yngtodd/cs526/README.rst

     conda create -n pyspark python=3.5

 The above line will create a conda environment named pyspark using Python 3.5.
 You can name the environment however you like.
-Once you have that, stepping into that environment is as simple as::
+With that, stepping into that environment is as simple as::

     source activate pyspark